UBC-MDS/exploratory-data-viz/chapters/en/slides/module3/module3_10.md

 </iframe>

-Notes: Here we can compare the distributions more clearly, and it really looks like there is no large differences in the medians between the five genres behind Adventure and Action.
+Notes: Here we can compare the distributions more clearly, and it really looks like there are no large differences in the medians between the five genres behind Adventure and Action.

 We will need to keep in mind that there are two additional data points that we have excluded from this visualization, but neither the median